Hinckley and Rugby Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Hinckley and Rugby offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Hinckley and Rugby and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-What criteria does a mortgage lender (for example Hinckley and Rugby) use to categorise someone as a contractor or self-employed.
+What criteria does a mortgage lender (for example Hinckley and Rugby) adopt to categorise a borrower as a contractor or self-employed.
 For instance does one have to own over a particular percentage of a company?

-My research online suggests that mortgage lenders mostly consider contractors as high risk applicants; so require 3 years’ accounts to substantiate mortgage affordability.
-In my case as a media contractor, this evidence is unlikely to paint an accurate picture of my income potential.
+My research online indicates that mortgage lenders in the main view contractors as high risk applicants; so require 3 years’ accounts to substantiate mortgage affordability.
+In my case as an engineering contractor, this evidence is unlikely to reflect an accurate picture of my income potential.
 Will a broker specialising in contractor mortgages utilise bespoke underwriting with lenders such as Hinckley and Rugby.

 Find out how to order your redemption statement request from Hinckley and Rugby